eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     * :ref:`intermediate_monitor_parameters`

-This tutorial focuses on the explanations regarding mutable QoS change in runtime and regarding access to innerobjects of DDS middleware implementation, and for that reason not all the code is going to be explained, as it is already explained in the aforementioned tutorials.
+This tutorial focuses on the explanations regarding mutable QoS change in runtime and regarding access to inner objects of DDS middleware implementation, and for that reason, not all the code is going to be explained, as it is already explained in the aforementioned tutorials.
 Create a clean workspace and download the Vulcanexus - Change Mutable QoS Through get_native API project:

 .. code-block:: bash